Sitemaps are used to understand the structure of your website easily. They are generally recommended when:

 - Redirects: if you have a lot many redirects on your site, you will waste a lot of your crawling budget stuck in the redirect chain.

-As we just learnt that due to a definite amount of crawling budget, you just can not waste it.
+As we just learned that due to a definite amount of crawling budget, you just can not waste it.

 So, it becomes important to only crawl pages that are important for your website and not waste the budget on not-so-important pages.